 That’s precisely what I will do.
 I’m also grateful that I can do these tests in Belgrade.
 The service is fast, reliable and cheap.
 The test costs approximately £ 16.
 As I mentioned, you have to pay £ 200 for this type of test in the UK.

 Right now there is a new wave of epidemic in Europe.
 Most countries regularly report new daily records in the number of newly infected people.
 Hospitals are again getting full and it’s likely that there will be many more deaths.
-It’s all very sad, especially because it could’ve been prevented had only the Chinese government acted honourably back in January when it all started in Wuhan.
+It’s all very sad, especially because it could’ve been prevented had the Chinese government acted honourably back in January, when it all started in Wuhan.